UMEP-dev/UMEP-Docs/docs/source/UMEPforProcessing.rst

 productive and easy to accomplish.
 You can for example call the UMEP tools directly as functions in a Python script or include them in the
 Graphical Modeler in QIS.

-UMEP for processing (Experimental and not complete) is available from *Plugins -> Manage and Install Plugins...* in the menu bar in QGIS.
+UMEP for processing is available from *Plugins -> Manage and Install Plugins...* in the menu bar in QGIS.
 More tools, info and tutorials is under contruction.
 The code is available via our `Github page <https://github.com/UMEP-dev/UMEP-processing>`__.

 Accessing algorithms in a stand-alone Python script